OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

 ### Custom properties example

-The following example shows a simplified set of methods for an Outlook add-in that uses custom properties.
+The following example shows a simplified set of methods for an Outlook Add-in that uses custom properties.
 You can use this example as a starting point for your add-in that uses custom properties.

 This example includes the following methods: